Koura Klea® 473A wins Refrigeration Innovation of the Year at the 2022 Cooling Industry Awards

 LONDON, Sept.
 23, 2022 /PRNewswire/ -- Orbia's Fluorinated Solutions business Koura has won the coveted award of Refrigeration Innovation of the Year at the 2022 Cooling Industry Awards.

-At an awards ceremony last night (22 September) at London's Grosvenor House Ballroom, Koura Klea® 473A was named the winning innovation from a shortlist of five, with judges praising the refrigerant's performance and sustainable industry applications.
+At an awards ceremony last night (September 22) at London's Grosvenor House Ballroom, Koura Klea® 473A was named the winning innovation from a shortlist of five with judges praising the refrigerant's performance and sustainable industry applications.

 Today, manufacturers and users of ultra-low temperature refrigeration systems are forced to choose between acceptable cooling performance and the environmental impact of these systems.
 Existing non-flammable refrigerants R-23 and R-508B that are used in ultra-low temperature systems have GWP of 14,800 and 13,400 respectively.
 Klea 473A breaks this trade-off with energy efficiency comparable to R-23, capacity similar to R-508B, and a GWP of 1,830, which is a +85% reduction.